Fastest Corvette ever is all-wheel-drive gas-electric hybrid

-DETROIT (AP) — The fastest Corvette ever made comes out later this year, and it’s not powered soley by a howling V8.
+DETROIT (AP) — The fastest Corvette ever made comes out later this year, and it’s not powered solely by a howling V8.

 The E-Ray is a gas electric hybrid, the first all-wheel-drive version of Chevrolet’s storied sports car with the front wheels running on an electric motor and the traditional 6.2-liter V8 powering the back.